 How does a SOG grow work exactly?
 In order for the method to succeed, it is important that you perform the first step correctly, namely placing the weed plants.
 The plants have to be close enough to each other to form a nice and even deck.
 But they should also not be too close to each other because they will hinder each other's growth, leaving you with fewer buds.
 With our SOG step-by-step plan we explain to you in detail how it works.

 Each plant should be about 30 cm away from the other.
-This means that you place four plants on 30 square centimeters.
 You may be able to place them a little further apart, but then you will benefit less from the advantages because you will use more space.
 However, you should not place them too close together, because then the plants will squeeze each other and not all of them will get enough light.
-We also call this the ‘jungle effect’.
+We also call this the 'jungle effect'.

 Experienced growers often use planks to stack multiple growing levels on top of each other, so you can store more plants in the same space.

 It sounds a bit strange, but you are going to train your weed plants to adopt a 'broad' position to prevent them from growing in height.
 We call this the low-stress training (LST) which stimulates the young plants to grow sideways and outwards instead of upwards.
 This technique involves bending the plants slightly and securing them with a string so that the posture is fixed.
 After a week the plant is used to the position and you can remove the string.

 Make sure it forms a nice and full roof of buds.
 In this way the upper parts can catch the light as much as possible.
 The lower branches will not get a lot of light, so you don't have to expect buds there.
 However, you can use the lower branches to clone.